cloudevents/spec/spec.md

   * customer.created
 * Constraints:
   * Required
-* Notes:
-  * It is up for discussion whether namespace could be included as a prefix in event-type.
-  * It is up for discussion whether the event-type should also include a version.
-It’s currently included in a separate attribute titled event-type-version.
-  * It is up for discussion whether this specification should enforce a type format.

 ### event-type-version
 * Type: String
 * Description: The version of the event-type.
 This enables the interpretation of data by eventual consumers, requires the consumer to be knowledgeable about the producer.
-* Notes:
-  * It is up for discussion whether this is applicable to the whole event or to the data payload alone.
-Currently, event-type-version covers the data, while open-events-version covers the context.

 ### open-events-version
 * Type: String